-6.2 BEFORE AND AFTER SCHOOL CARE
+6.1 BEFORE AND AFTER SCHOOL CARE

 An out of school hours care programme is run in our covered assembly area.
-The service is provided by OSH Club and operates from 7.00am to 8.30am and 3.00pm to 6.00pm.
+The service is provided by OSHClub and operates from 7.00am to 8.30am and 3.00pm to 6.00pm.
 Information about the service is available from the school office.
 Charges are kept to a minimum and can be subsidised.

-6.3 LIBRARY
+6.2 LIBRARY

 All children must have a library bag before they can borrow books.
 A book can be on loan for a week.
 Tapes, games, reference books etc. are available for use in the library only.
-Waterproof library bags can be purchased from the uniform shop.